lucy-gelderloos/data-structures-and-algorithms/java/datastructures/lib/src/main/java/datastructures/sorting/merge/README.md

 # Merge Sort

 Step-by-step diagrams of a merge sorting algorithm.
+[See the code](./MergeSort.java).

 ## Pseudocode